 In the land of pleasant living, we can and often do sue for almost anything.
 Even so, today’s case is especially egregious.

 Today’s plaintiff, Betsy Stibler – whom the court of appeals suggests just may be hypersensitive – apparently had gotten used to seeing for miles and miles from her kitchen window.
 Or at least to the 18th hole of the golf course next door.
-When The Country Club, Inc., owner of the country club next door planted a number of additional trees on its golf course – trees that neither hung over or grew under Betsy’s property, she sued.
-Sued for no better reason than the trees interfered with her seeing the goings-on on the golf course.
+When the owner of the country club next door, planted a number of additional trees on its golf course – trees that neither hung over or grew under Betsy’s property – she sued.
+Sued for no better reason than the trees interfered with her seeing goings-on on the golf course.

 As my famed relative (so we Roots like to think, at least) Elihu Root once said, “About half the practice of a decent lawyer is telling would-be clients that they are damned fools and should shut up. ”

 But occasionally we hit the frivolous litigation trifecta, and that happened in this case.
-Betsy convinced herself that God or the subdivision or someone had decreed that she should always be able to see the golf course (although why she wanted to puzzles us), and she apparently had the excess money to pay a lawyer to tilt at her windmill for her.
-Finally, she found a lawyer hungry or foolish enough to take the case.
+Betsy convinced herself that God or the subdivision or someone had decreed that she should always be able to see the golf course (although why she wanted to see it puzzles us), and she apparently had the excess money to pay a lawyer to tilt at her windmill for her.
+Unsurprisingly, the magic combination of wealth, entitlement and stupidity enabled Betsy to find a lawyer hungry or foolish enough to take the case.

 Stibler v.
 The Country Club, Inc., Case No. E2014-00743-COA-R3-CV (Ct.App.
 Tenn., Mar.
 9, 2015).
 Betsy Stibler owned a residence next door to The Country Club’s eponymous golf course.
 In 2013, The Club planted trees all over its gold course, including Green Giant and Skip Laurel trees planted on the portion of the course which lies behind Betsy’s house.
 The trees do not encroach on Betsy’s land, and caused no physical damage to her place.
 But what they do do is obstruct Betsy’s view of the course.